Matiatia

 Matiatia is a location at the western end of Waiheke Island, in New Zealand's Hauraki Gulf.
 The name is used for both a valley and its surrounding hills, with the valley stretching down to a foreshore and wharf on the gulf.
 Matiatia is known as "The Gateway to Waiheke Island".

-The Māori language name mātiatia is shared with a type of beach grass, now rare, which was known to grow at the gateway.
+The Māori language name mātiatia is shared with a type of beach grass, Poa triodioides, now rare at Matiatia, which was said to have grown at the ground where a former Māori Village once stood.